slytechs-repos/jnetpcap-wrapper/README.md

 # jNetPcap version 2
 jNetPcap is a *libpcap* java binding.
 This is version 2 release of popular **jNetPcap** library, previously hosted on SourceForge.net.

-### Compatibility with jNetPcap version 1
-[Version 1  of **jNetPcap**][jnetpcap_v1_page] was released some 10 years ago.
-Version 2 has numerous backward incompatiblities with version 1, but overall version 1 based application can be easily upgraded to version 2.

-The license changed from LGPL to a less ristrictive Apache v2 license.

-Lastly, version 1  of **jNetPcap**, had a lot of functionality bundled in that did not belong at the *libpcap* binding level.
-In version 2 all extraneous functinality has been factored out into separate modules.
-This allows greater flexibility and less impact on the main **jNetPcap** module stability.

 ## Overview
-**jNetPcap** provides out of the box *libpcap* library bindings from *Java JRE*.
-By using *Foreign Function* features of *Java JRE*, **jNetPcap** can bind directly to all the native *libpcap* library functions and provides full functionality of underlying native *libpcap* library.
-All native *libpcap* functions, including legalcy *WinPcap* and latest *Npcap* libraries as well, on *Microsoft Windows* platforms.
+**jNetPcap** provides out of the box [*libpcap* library][libpcap] bindings in *Java*.
+By using *Foreign Function* features of *Java 19* or above, **jNetPcap** can bind directly to the native *libpcap* library.
+All native *libpcap* functions are accessible through easy to use *java* API.
+In addition, the latest [*Npcap*][npcap] and legacy [*WinPcap*][winpcap] tools and their API extensions on *Microsoft Windows* platforms are supported as well.

 ## Examples
+To get started lets take a look at a couple of examples.

-Capturing packets is straight forward and easy out of the box:
+Capturing and transmitting packets is straight forward and easy out of the box.

+> **Note** **jNetPcap** also provides many useful utilities to help in working with the data received, such as byte arrays to hex string, and hex string to byte array, and much more.
+More advanced utility packet handlers such as no-copy on capture, are provides as well and discussed in the [Wiki pages][wiki].

-### Live Packet Capture
+### Capture a Live Packet
-This quick example demonstrates how to capture 1 or more packets from a live network.
+This quick example demonstrates how to **capture** 1 or more packets from a live network.
 ```java
 void main() throws PcapException {
 	int PACKET_COUNT = 1;